-I am able to provide exceptional service in accident/injury and criminal defense cases, but I know my limits.
+I am able to provide exceptional service in personal injury cases, such as car accidents and truck accidents, and criminal defense cases, such as DUI charges, but I know my limits.
 When a legal matter involves issues that I do not handle on a regular basis, like bankruptcy or maritime law, it would not be in your best interest for me to take your case.
 As much as I may want to help you, I would not be able to provide you with exceptional service, so I may refer you to a colleague who I know to be a provider of exceptional service in bankruptcy cases.
 If I do not know such a lawyer, I may simply decline the case and refer you to the State Bar of Georgia referral service.

 My staff and I strive to be responsive.
 While our office has “regular” business hours, we want to respond to client communications regardless how late in the day the communication arrives.
 Voicemails, emails, faxes, and text messages are delivered directly to my smart phone, which delivers an audible alert immediately upon receipt of a new communication.
 Rarely will an hour pass before a client receives a response from me.
 I consider that my duty and my responsibility.

 I will outline my attorney’s fees and estimated costs in great detail.
 I don’t want my clients to have to speculate or wonder about things like attorney’s fees and costs.
 I want them to know what to expect and when to expect it.
 I will propose and explain alternative fee arrangements if necessary.
 My clients and I enter into written agreements that set forth the attorney’s fee and cost estimates so as to minimize the risk of any misunderstanding or confusion.
 I do not try to “hide the ball.”